 Drug calculations and conversions tests are a part of the demonstration of mastery of objectives for the practical nursing cohort.
-During the first cohort semester, practical nursing students will demonstrate their competency of both calculations and conversions via paper testing.
-During each subsequent semester, students will be required to demonstrate competence through calculation and/or conversion examinations.
+During each semester, students will be required to demonstrate competence through calculation and/or conversion examinations.
 Students will also demonstrate competence in conversions and calculations in the simulation and skills center activities, and during their clinical rotation.